-- ILI presentations to emergency departments (EDs) increased in the past week, while presentations at sentinel GPs decreased. - The number of influenza cases reported to the Department of Health decreased in the past week and were in the lower-range of values usually reported at this time of year. - With the exception of SARS-CoV-2, non-influenza detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - As of 11th September 2022, WA has recorded a total of 1,142,098 COVID-19 cases.
-See webpage for further information.
+- ILI presentations increased at emergency departments (EDs), but decreased at sentinel GPs in the past week. - The number of influenza cases reported to the Department of Health was stable and in the lower-range of values usually reported at this time of year. - Non-influenza respiratory viral detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - As of 2nd October 2022, WA has recorded a total of 1,155,276 COVID-19 cases.